bhoptee/trueman-chiro/src/pages/blog/pelvic-stability-dysfunction.md

 When you are in pain, the muscles in and around the affected area have a reduced ability to function in a coordinated way to allow for good pelvic stabilisation.

 Manual therapy such as muscle release, joint manipulation and acupuncture can be very effective in reducing pain and stiffness.
 When a certain severity of problem is reached it is possible that an individual would not be able to get out of pain with exercise alone.
-Needing manual therapy to reduce pain levels enough to allow for rehabilitation exercise(s) to be effective.
+Needing manual therapy to reduce pain levels and balance muscle tension enough to allow for rehabilitation exercise(s) to be effective.
+Stretching can provide benefit by reducing muscle & joint stiffness.

 **Strengthen the stabilising muscles in and across the pelvis**